jjhenkel/code-vectors-artifact/README.md

 ### For the rq4 artifact

 For this artifact we have generated a more comprehensive benchmark compared to the one we used in our initial submission.
+You can refer to the [example-output.md](reproduce/rq4/example-output.md) file for expected output.

 ### For the end-to-end demo